2019 Spanish Grand Prix

 Valtteri Bottas took pole position for the race, ahead of Mercedes teammate Lewis Hamilton and Sebastian Vettel.
 Hamilton would take the lead on lap one, and would remain there to win the Grand Prix ahead of Bottas, and Max Verstappen.
-It was Hamilton's third Spanish Grand Prix victory, and the fifth consecutive Mercedes 1-2 finish.
+It was Hamilton's third consecutive Spanish Grand Prix victory (and fourth in total), and the fifth consecutive Mercedes 1-2 finish.

 Background

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for either the race or practice.

 Penalties

 Daniel Ricciardo carried forward a three-place grid penalty from the previous race for causing a collision with Daniil Kvyat.

 Qualifying

 Valtteri Bottas set the fastest time in all three parts of qualifying to take his third consecutive pole of the season.